Payout API

 Now, let’s dive deeper into how this workflow would be implemented end-to-end.

-Step 1 - Use List banks API to get valid bank codes.
+Step 1 - Use List banks API to get valid bank codes, or use List MMO API to get valid mobile money operator slugs.

 Step 2 - Verify the destination bank account - Optional